Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Add a Dynamic Message

 Expand your app.
-In the first paragraph, return your user's name once they’ve typed it in.
-Modify your paragraph tag to include some executable code.
+In the first paragraph, return user's name once they type it in.
+Modify paragraph tag to include some executable code.

 ```
 <p>Hi there, {this.state.displayName}</p>
 ```

-If you did this in `HTML`, you’d just get a paragraph with the text, ‘`Hi there, {this.state.displayName}`’.
-Because you’re using `JSX`, anything between the curly braces will be interpreted as executable JavaScript by React and evaluated as such.
+If you do this in `HTML`, you just get a paragraph with the text, ‘`Hi there, {this.state.displayName}`’.
+Because you use `JSX`, anything between the curly braces will be interpreted as executable JavaScript by React and evaluated as such.

 Notice a call to a class property called `state`.
 Each component has access to its `state` and its `local storage`.
-You can store values in a `state` as well as retrieve them, which is what you’re doing here.
+You store values in a `state` as well as retrieve them, which is what you’re doing here.

 Your line, `{this.state.displayName}` is really saying ‘get me the `displayName` value out of this component’s `state`’.